northwood-labs/terraform-provider-corefunc/CONTRIBUTING.md

 * [Documentation: Testing flags](https://pkg.go.dev/cmd/go#hdr-Testing_flags)
 * [Tutorial: Code coverage for Go integration tests](https://go.dev/blog/integration-test-coverage)

-### Documentation Examples as tests (and code coverage)
+### Documentation examples as tests (and code coverage)

-This will run the Documentation Examples as tests.
+This will run the documentation examples as tests.
 This ensures that the examples we put in front of users actually work.

 ```bash
 # Run all example tests